bparanj/crystal/computer/electronics/zettel/active-component.md

 Analogy: An integrated circuit resembles a pre-fabricated house with all utilities and furnishings included.
 Just as the house combines many elements into a functional unit, an IC integrates numerous electronic components to perform complex tasks.
 Example: To explore IC functionality:
 a) Obtain a 555 timer IC and necessary components for an astable multivibrator circuit.
-b) Set up the circuit on a breadboard, including LEDs for output visualization.
+b) Set up the circuit on a breadboard,  LEDs for output visualization.
 c) Power the circuit and observe the LEDs blinking alternately.
 d) Modify the timing resistors or capacitor.
 e) Observe how these changes affect the blinking frequency, demonstrating the IC's ability to perform timing functions with minimal external components.